REBELinBLUE/kube-guide/manuscript/4-extended-tutorial.md

 ...
 ```

-Next change the image tag, this time to `green`, apply the file and `describe` the *Deployment* again.
+Next change the image tag to `green` then apply the file and `describe` the *Deployment* again.
 This time you should see that the new container has had it's image changed, but the original container is left unchanged

 ```bash
 ❯ kubectl describe deployment kuard